LaikaN57/cmpe195_lazitech/doc_README.txt

 How to Calibrate LazTech Mirrors and Optical Lens Head
 -----------------------------------------------------------------------------------------------------------------------------------------
 This section will cover how calibrate LazTech mirrrors and optical lens head.
-There are two mirrors and one optical lens head that requires calibration before executing for the laser beam to precisely hit the target.
+There are two mirrors (Mirror 1 and Mirror 2) and one optical lens head that requires calibration before executing for the laser beam to precisely hit the target.

 1. Make sure the laser is disabled
 2. Open LazTech cover